 BBC3 in the UK initially undermined the show to the point where new seasons could be first shown/seen in the UK on DVD.
 Then they showed Season 5 in 2007 and the show gradually gained a cult following/status to the point of where since 2008, Family Guy is BBC THREE's biggest breakthrough hit even though it's not an original.

-In "Baby Not on Board," a radio station identifies Roxette's "The Look" as "You've Got the Look."
-This would be a Refrain from Assuming, but the phrase "you've got the look" never appears in the song; it's always "she's got the look".
+In "Baby Not on Board," a radio station identifies Roxette's "The Look" as "You've Got the Look."note This would be a Refrain from Assuming, but the phrase "you've got the look" never appears in the song; it's always "she's got the look".

 The Dish Network summary for the episode "Lois Kills Stewie" assumes that a Cutaway Gag about Stewie auditioning for American Idol is the focus of the episode.